Tobben00/TicTacTrump-Bondesjakk/README.md

 # TicTacTrump-Bondesjakk
 Android Tic Tac Toe game / Bondesjakk

-Here is a complete base of a tic tac toe game in Android, AI uses random so if you want to make it a bit more intresting try implementing MiniMax AI.
+Here is a complete base of a tic tac toe game in Android, AI uses random so if you want to make it a bit more intresting try implementing MiniMax Algorithm.

 Norwegian: Ferdig base for bondesjakk til Android.